Explaining Patterns in Data with Language Models via Interpretable Autoprompting: Introduction

-To evaluate \method, we curate a diverse collection of datasets written in natural language (\cref{tab:dataset_ovw}), where our goal is to accurately infer a ground-truth pattern.
-The dataset includes a number of synthetic math datasets, as well as language tasks from the Natural Instructions V2 dataset~\citep{naturalinstructionsv2}.
-We find that \methods outperforms baseline autoprompting methods in successfully finding a correct description across these datasets.
-Moreover, the generated descriptions are interpretable, allowing human auditing and enabling strong generalization performance when used as a prompt in a new setting (i.e. when used for a different LLM).
-On real-world sentiment classification datasets, \methods even produces prompts that match or improve upon human-written prompts for GPT-3.
-Finally, we qualitatively explore \methods in a neuroscience task, in which we seek to understand the mapping of semantic concepts in the brain from fMRI imaging (data from \cite{huth2016natural}).
+For evaluation, we curate a diverse collection of datasets written in natural language (\cref{tab:dataset_ovw}) and measure \method's ability to accurately explain a ground-truth pattern.
+We find that \methods outperforms baseline methods in accurately finding a correct description; moreover, the generated descriptions are interpretable, allowing human auditing and enabling strong generalization when used as a prompt in a new setting (i.e. when used for a different LLM).
+On real-world sentiment classification datasets, \methods even produces prompts that match or improve upon human-written prompts for GPT-3, while only using smaller, locally-run language models.
+Finally, we find that \methods is able to extract information from real-world scientific datasets.